The Need for Better Online Conversation

 This can be a time-consuming task, and one that many businesspeople might not have time for.

 One way to reduce lead research time and resources is by using Soundboard's Google Chrome extension.
-When installed, the extension scans a lead's LinkedIn or Facebook profile for their interests, then suggests articles for you to share based on their own social media.
+Once installed, the extension scans a lead's LinkedIn or Facebook profile for their interests, then suggests articles for you to share based on their own social media content.

 Not only that, it gives suggested messages of what to say with the article.
 If you'd rather choose your own article that best suits your lead, then you can search thousands of articles in our database as well.